 Two additional metro area private schools, St. Thomas Academy and Holy Angels of Richfield, are awaiting conference placement.

-Tag(s): Star Tribune Hub Exclusive North Richfield St. Thomas Academy Independent Lake Chanhassen Chaska Holy Angels North Suburban St. Louis Park Northwest Suburban Bloomington Jefferson Bloomington Kennedy Park of Cottage Grove
+Tag(s): Star Tribune Hub Exclusive North Richfield St. Thomas Academy Independent Lake Chanhassen Chaska Academy of Holy Angels North Suburban St. Louis Park Northwest Suburban Bloomington Jefferson Bloomington Kennedy Park of Cottage Grove